Fenish/FlexJS-Core/README.md

-# PyroJS
+# FlexJS

-Welcome to **PyroJS**!
+Welcome to **FlexJS**!
 A modern JavaScript framework designed to provide a simple and intuitive development experience without the complexity of modular structures.
-Built with TypeScript, PyroJS offers a decorator-based syntax, ensuring type safety while maintaining independence from Express.
+Built with TypeScript, FlexJS offers a decorator-based syntax, ensuring type safety while maintaining independence from Express.

 ## Features